-Almost universally, plant materials are critical to the long term success of stream restoration projects, and they must be available both in sufficient quantities and at the appropriate times.
+Plant materials are critical to the long-term success of stream restoration projects, and they must be available both in sufficient quantities and at the appropriate times.
 To address current and anticipated needs for native plant materials, the GCSWCD has a program to develop sources of plant materials.
 This program places primary emphasis on development of multiple sources of plant materials as well as improvements in establishment rates, flexibility in seasonal plantings, and sustainability of the plantings once they are established.